Emergency Dentistry - Skokie, IL

 Your Next Dental Issue!

 Dental emergencies can appear when you least expect it.
-Whether you’re simply eating one of your favorite foods and a tooth cracks or you’re playing football with some friends and take an unexpected tackle that leaves your tooth knocked-out, the next best thing you can do to manage your dental emergency is give our office a call!
+Whether you’re simply eating one of your favorite foods and a tooth cracks or you’re playing football with some friends and take an unexpected tackle that leaves your tooth knocked-out, the next best thing you can do to manage your dental emergency is give our dental office a call for emergency dentistry in Skokie, IL!
 Dr. Weiss and Dr. Fulreader help you get out of discomfort and provide treatment that protects your oral health moving forward.

 Why Choose Weiss Dental Arts for Emergency Dentistry?

 - Does Everything Possible to Get You Seen Quickly

 Regardless of the type of emergency you’re experiencing, you should always give our dental office a call so you can get scheduled for an appointment.
 Most dental emergencies require professional guidance and treatment to handle.
 Of course, there are ways to improve your condition before you do arrive.
 Consider the following tips below!

 Make sure there is no food debris stuck in between your teeth by using floss to gently remove it.
 You can also rinse your mouth out with warm water to help dislodge it.
 Take over-the-counter pain medication if discomfort continues.
 Apply a cold compress to your mouth for 10 minutes at a time for no more than one hour to reduce swelling.
 The cause could be tooth decay or an oral infection, so get to our dental office right away if the pain is severe or doesn’t go away.